Congressional Country Club: Gold Course

-The Gold Course has always been the shorter course in comparison to the Blue Course.
-It has been renovated twice; with George Fazio and Tom Fazio redoing the final nine holes in 1977.
-In 2000, the course got a complete renovation by Arthur Hills.
-Not only did Hills lengthen the course, he also reconstructed the tees, fairways, greens, and cart paths.
+The Gold Course has always been shorter than the Blue Course.
+It has been renovated twice, with George Fazio and Tom Fazio redoing the final nine holes in 1977.
+In 2000, the course underwent a complete renovation by Arthur Hills.
+Not only did Hills lengthen the course, but he also reconstructed the tees, fairways, greens, and cart paths.
 The course is now as challenging as the Blue Course.
 It ranked 5th Greatest Golf Course in the state of Maryland according to Golf Digest Greatest Golf Courses in 2007.
 It now measures 6844 yd from the back tees.
 It is a par 71 with a slope rating of 73.6/135.
-Bent grass is used for the fairways and Poa annua grass is used for the greens.
+Bent grass is used for the fairways, and Poa annua grass is used for the greens.